 - Eat cold or slightly warm food if the smell of cooked or cooking food makes you feel sick

-- Eat several small meals and snacks each day and chew your food well
+- Eat several small meals and snacks each day that are high in carbohydrates

-- Drink plenty of liquid to stop you from becoming dehydrated, but avoid filling your stomach with a large amount of liquid before eating
+- Drink plenty of liquid to stop you from becoming dehydrated, but don’t fill your stomach with a large amount of liquid before eating

-- Relaxation techniques help control sickness for some people
+- Use relaxation techniques to help control sickness

-- Ginger can help – try it as crystallised stem ginger, ginger tea or ginger ale
+- Try crystallised stem ginger, ginger tea or ginger ale

 If you are sick after chemotherapy you could also try the following: